 3. Pray in the Spirit

 Hearing the voice of God can be difficult in the emergency.
 When we feel danger, it is hard to be open to God’s plans being different than ours.
 Thankfully God has giving us a gift in praying in the Spirit.
 This bypasses our mind and prays in agreement of the Spirit even when we don’t know what the will of God is (Romans 8:26-27).
+If you want to see more, check our article on how to pray in the spirit.

 Too often within emergencies, we forget God’s goodness and protection over us.
 The disciples display exactly this as they were crossing the sea during the storm.
 They were afraid, and Jesus was sleeping.
 When they woke Him, they criticized Him for not caring.
 Jesus links their fear to lack of faith (Mark 4:35-41).
 Worship lifts us out of our fear and renews our faith in God and His goodness towards us.
 When we know God loves us even in our situation, fear releases its strangle hold over us.
 For example, think of Paul and Silas (Acts 16:25).